EJOLTs Publishing Standards Checklist

 |

-** Authors are required to include a completed checklist with their submitted manuscript **
+** Authors are required to include a completed rubric with their submitted manuscript **